 The United Nations Secretary-General, the President of the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy/Vice President of the European Commission, met in New York for their annual meeting in the margins of the seventy-third session of the United Nations General Assembly.

-Latest speeches and statements from senior officials on United Nations Peacekeeping, Political Affairs and Field Support
+Latest speeches and statements from senior officials on United Nations Peacekeeping, Political and Peacebuilding Affairs and Operational Support

 Chiefs of Defense Conference: “The Changing Nature of UN Peacekeeping” (07/07/2017)

 - Under-Secretary-General for Peacekeeping Operations Mr. Jean-Pierre Lacroix Chiefs of Defence Conference - Chair’s Note